anaer/vscode-versionlens/README.md

 > **NOTE**
 >
-> - Versionlens needs to be enabled before **making and saving changes**
-> - If your provider is already setup to detect changes and install packages on save (i.e. dotnet [c# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)) then you won't need to have a custom install task
+> - If your provider already detects changes then installs packages (i.e. dotnet [c# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)) then you won't need to have a custom install task
+> - Versionlens will need to be enabled before **making and saving changes**
+> - Will not run anything when the `onSaveChanges` setting is set to the default value of `null`
+> - Optionally you can add the task to your user `tasks.json` file if you dont want to define the task for every project.
+This is done by pressing `ctrl+p` then selecting `Tasks: Open User Tasks`.
+> - If the specified task is not found then vscode (by default) will prompt which task you want to run (this will never be saved in to your versionlens settings).
 > - Ensure to set the `task.options.cwd` to the [built-in predefined variable](https://code.visualstudio.com/docs/editor/variables-reference) called `${fileDirname}` when running an install task

 ## Can I install this extension manually?